alexbt/algorithms/README.md

 Garbage collection is the process by which a program automatically finds and reclaims memory that is no longer used or no longer accessible by an application.
 This reclamation occurs without programmer assistance.
 C#, Java, Lisp, and Perl are examples of languages with garbage-collection facilities.

 Garbage collection provides several advantages over having a programmer explicitly deallocate memory.
 It eliminates bugs due to dangling pointers and memory leaks.
-It also promotes greater simplicity in program and interface design because the complicated mechanisms traditionally used to ensure that memory is properly freed (such as “smart pointers” in C++) are unnecessary.
+It also promotes greater simplicity in program and interface design because the complicated mechanisms traditionally used to ensure that memory is properly freed (such as “smart pointers” in C++. are unnecessary.
 In addition, because programmers don’t have to worry about memory deallocation, program development proceeds at a more rapid pace.

 Garbage collection is not without its disadvantages, however.
 Garbage-collected programs often run more slowly because of the overhead needed for the system to determine when to deallocate and reclaim memory no longer needed.
 In addition, the system will occasionally over-allocate memory and may not free memory at the best possible time.

 One method of garbage collection is to use reference counting.
 This involves tracking how many variables reference an object.
 Initially, there will be one reference to a piece of memory.
 The reference count will increase if the variable referencing it is copied.
 When a variable referencing an object changes value or goes out of scope, the object’s reference count is decremented.
-If a reference count ever goes to 0, the memory associated with the object is freed: If no one is keeping a reference to the object, then the object (and hence its memory) is no longer needed.
+If a reference count ever goes to 0, the memory associated with the object is freed: If no one is keeping a reference to the object, then the object (and hence its memory. is no longer needed.

 Reference counting is simple and relatively fast.
 However, it doesn’t handle circular references.
 Consider what happens in the case of a circularly linked list with nothing external pointing to it.
 Every element in the list has a nonzero reference count, yet the memory isn’t referenced by any object outside the list itself.
 Thus, the memory could safely be deallocated, but reference-based garbage collection won’t free it.